glenhutson/BlackbaudCustomizations/Raiser's-Edge-NXT/Tribute eAcknowledgements/README.md

 ### Flow-specific considerations
 1. This version does _not_ take into account soft credits which would support listing multiple donors in the acknowledgement email.
-2. This version does _not_ list fund(s) in the email acknowledgement as this will need to potentially take into account soft credits.
+2. This version does _not_ list fund(s) in the email acknowledgement as this will need to potentially take into account split gifts.

 ![Add Email Action - Classic View](./AddEmailAction-Classic.png)
 Area to add email action as seen in Power Automate Classic View.